The Pros and Cons of Cloth Diapers

 Pros and Cons of Cloth Diapering

-Pros of Cloth Diapering
+Pros of Cloth Diapers

 1. Cloth Diapers Can Save You a Ton of Money

-So here’s the deal, you do spend much more upfront when it comes to cloth diapering.
+So here’s the deal: you do spend much more upfront when it comes to cloth diapering.
 For example, anticipate paying around $10-$20 per cloth diaper for your little one.
 Then, figure out how many diapers your little one typically goes through each day.
 Multiply that number by the cost, and you have an estimated upfront cost of cloth diapers.

 The good news is that you can save money by not buying the most expensive cloth diapers immediately and only buying what you need.
 However, you may run a few extra loads of laundry if you don’t get enough.